Trump, on possibility of North Korea talks, says: 'Who knows where it leads?'

 The United States and Canada are due to host a conference of about 20 foreign ministers next week in Vancouver to discuss North Korea, without the participation of China, Pyongyang's sole major ally and biggest trade partner.

-China would not attend and was resolutely opposed to it, its foreign ministry spokesman Lu Kang said.
+"The pressure campaign is intended to lead to credible negotiations on denuclearization," a spokesman said.

-"It will only create divisions within the international community and harm joint efforts to appropriately resolve the Korean peninsula nuclear issue," he said.
+China said it was opposed to the meeting as it would not help reduce tensions.

-(Additional reporting by Josh Smith and Hyonhee Shin in SEOUL, Michael Martina in BEIJING and David Brunnstrom, John Walcott, Tim Ahmann and Eric Beech in WASHINGTON; Writing by David Brunnstrom and Soyoung Kim; Editing by James Dalgleish)
+(Additional reporting by Josh Smith and Hyonhee Shin in SEOUL, Michael Martina in BEIJING, David Brunnstrom, John Walcott, Tim Ahmann and Eric Beech in WASHINGTON and Rodrigo Campos at the United Nations; Writing by David Brunnstrom, Soyoung Kim and Eric Walsh; Editing by James Dalgleish and Grant McCool)